 In interpreting the narrative limits in the Basin Plan, the Central Coast Water Board properly relied on U.S. EPA aquatic life benchmarks and other scientific literature.
 We find that the Central Coast Water Board appropriately established numeric receiving water limits for the pesticides at issue by interpreting narrative toxicity and pesticides water quality objectives contained in the Basin Plan.

-G. Impermeable Surfaces
+Impermeable Surfaces

 GSA Petitioners also challenge requirements established in the General WDRs for the first time to address impermeable surfaces.
 In the GSA Petitioners’ view, these requirements create added expense and technical challenges without providing water quality benefits in most cases.
 After considering the record and arguments, we conclude the impermeable surface requirements are a lawful and measured response to ameliorate the effects of increased stormwater runoff.